Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ### Query 19: `get_patients_at_small_hospitals.sql`

-If `get_patients_at_small_hospitals.sql` is downloaded, the following SQL code can be used to print a list of patients registered with doctors who are based at hospital with <400 beds.
+If `get_patients_at_small_hospitals.sql` is downloaded, the following SQL code can be used to print a list of patients registered with doctors who are based at hospitals with <400 beds.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;